stbam/CVApplicationGenerator/README.md

+Some notes on this project:
+It is meant to practice basic react and components and gain a deeper understanding of React.
+Additional functionalities may be added on later like submit,download and may upload to understand how resume uploading maps data into forms.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.